About the dogs

 I have always had or have trained dogs.
 My first dog was a Beagle, Snoopy, who I used to run in the fields of Michigan chasing rabbits.
 At that same time, I help train a English Setter, Kelley, and a Chesepeake Bay Retriever, Rusty, to be great bird hunters.
 Then I had Jason, a yellow Lab mix, and Boomer, a black Lab mix, who used to climb trees with me.

 Then Harley, a pure-bred chocolate Lab that had a barking problem as a puppy.
 Harley was given to me later as an adult dog and followed me everywhere that I went.
-I next recieved a black Lab mix puppy that I named Kaipsy{Named after Kai and Gypsy} that I only had for two years.
+I next received a black Lab mix puppy that I named Kaipsy{named after Kai and Gypsy} that I only had for two years.
 She disappeared one night and that was that.